jamienorthman/We-are-the-champions/README.md

 # We-are-the-champions
-Web app that updates and displays testimonials using Javascript and a Firebase database
+Web app that updates and displays endorsements using Javascript and a Firebase database